-Too much cannot be said in praise of Mrs. Elizabeth Briggs.
+Too much eannot be said in praise of Mrs. Elizabeth Briggs.
 Her parents were Charles and Mary Morehead.
 She was born in Fauquier county, Virginia, November, 1774.
-Favored with superior social and educational advantages, in early life she enjoyed a preëminence in gay and fashionable circles.
-With no inclination to become religious, she cherished a peculiar aversion to the Methodist Church.
+Favored with superior social and educational advantages, in early life she enjoyed a preëminence in gay and fashionable eircles.
+With no inelination to become religious, she cherished a peculiar aversion to the Methodist Church.

-In company with her daughter, Mrs. Mary E.
+In eompany with her daughter, Mrs. Mary E.